All questions and answers

 Do we really have to read the FAQs?

 Yes, it is very important to have the FAQs always in view.
-Changes or additions to the rules may be published during the season up to the day before your regional competition.
+Changes or additions to the rules and missions may be published during the season up to the day before your regional competition.

 Do I have to bring my engineering notebook to the regional competition?